Don't Let Germs Rule Your Household This Winter

 Prevent germs from spreading to other family members

-- Adopt healthy hand-washing habits: Teach kids to scrub with soap and water for 20 seconds – about the length of singing two rounds of “Happy Birthday.”
+Adopt healthy hand-washing habits: Teach kids to scrub with soap and water for 20 seconds – about the time it takes to sing two rounds of “Happy Birthday.”

-“Fortunately, there are ways you can prevent these illnesses from running wild in your household,” said Jason Tatka, DO, a pediatrician at Rainbow Portage Pediatrics in Ravenna.
+“Fortunately, there are ways you can prevent these illnesses from running wild in your household,” says pediatrician Jason Tatka, DO.
 “Using these strategies when someone in your home gets a cold or flu virus can prevent it from spreading to other family members.”